nmwsharp/polyscope-docs/source/structures/point_cloud/basics.md

     - `pointPositions` is the array of 3D point locations.
 The type should be [adaptable](/data_adaptors) to an array of `float`-valued 3-vectors.
 The length will be the number of points.

+    Note: the inner vector type of the input _must_ be 3D dimensional, or you risk compiler errors, segfaults, or worse.
+If you want to register a 2D point cloud, `registerPointCloud2D` exists with the same signature.
+See [2D data](/features/2D_data).